-ENGINE COOLING/PUMP HEATER: Two tapped openings in the pump suction head are provided for circulating engine coolant through the heater jacket/heat exchanger to prevent pump freezing in cold weather and to aid in engine cooling in warm weather.
+ENGINE COOLING/PUMP HEATER: Two tapped openings in the pump suction head are provided for circulating engine coolant through the heater jacket/heat exchanger to prevent pump freezing in cold weather, and to aid in engine cooling in warm weather.
 Use no smaller than a 1/2" heater hose for this connection.
 See drawing DGS0400.
+An external heat exchanger should be added to aid in cooling the engine on units that do not have an internal heater jacket/heat exchanger in the suction head.

-PUMP SHIFT INSTALLATION: For power shift installation, refer to DGS1100 for automatic transmission wiring details.
+PUMP SHIFT INSTALLATION: For power shift installation, refer to DGS1200 for automatic transmission wiring details.